georgewatson/deoxyribose/README.md

 ACT Thr     Destination of Ser
 TAG Stop
 ```
-also seems to work as expected, but actually involves a frameshift.
+doesn't look like it would print on an input of zero, but actually does because

-This is because the `ACA` formed by the numeric literal 1 and
+of a frameshift: The `ACA` formed by the numeric literal 1 and
 the following Lys is recognised as the destination of the Ser → Thr jump, then
 the frame-shifted `AAA` immediately following is interpreted as a Lysine; the code
-then runs through a series of other operations (Ile, Leu, Arg) before looping
+then runs through a series of invisible operations (Ile, Leu, Arg) before looping
 back to the start and terminating on the `TGA` formed by the start and block
 size codons.

 In fact, a numeric literal 1 cannot appear anywhere between Ser and Thr, since
 all `ACN` codons translate to Thr, causing a frameshift.
-If the number 1 is necessary, it must be pushed to the stack before the
+If the number 1 is necessary, and a frameshift is undesirable, the value must be
-conditional, or the value must be constructed in some other way (e.g. by
+pushed to the stack before the conditional or constructed in some other way
-subtracting 2 from 3).
+(e.g. by subtracting 2 from 3).
 This makes life more fun.

 ### Primality test